Rules

 Please use the Kollaborate comments for anything you want the editor see, especially in-depth critiques.

-They are exported to TXT files at the end of the event. -
+They are exported to TXT files at the end of the event.
+You can use this tool to convert from Text (Copy&Paste) to your editing program's marker format. -

 Do not reveal which video(s) you edited.